 Notably, its ability to support soil load is dependent on weather conditions and other natural elements.
 Poured concrete walls are constructed on a huge scale along freeways.

 These walls can be found in regions with mild climates such as southern California.
-The emergence of modern design techniques in these regions have made more and more people interested in this kind of retaining wall.
+The emergence of modern design techniques in these regions has made more and more people interested in this kind of retaining wall.

 Benefits